Transformers learn to implement preconditioned gradient descent for in-context learning: Proofs for the multi-layer case

 At the end of Step 1, we set up some additional notation, and introduce an important matrix $G$, which is roughly "a product of attention layer matrices".
-In equation block \eqref{e:t:unkqdwon:4}, we begin to analyze $\frac{d}{dt} f(A(t))$ when $A(t)$ moves in the direction of $R$, as $X_0$ is (roughly speaking) randomly transformed.
+In \eqref{e:t:unkqdwon:4}, we study the evolution of $f(A(t))$ when $A(t)$ moves in the direction of $R$, as $X_0$ is (roughly speaking) randomly transformed.

-\item In Step 2, we $G$ (see \eqref{e:t:UG_pnull}) and $\frac{d}{dt} G(A(t))$ (see \eqref{e:t:unkqdwon:5}) under random transformation of $X_0$.
-The idea in \eqref{e:t:unkqdwon:5} is that "randomly transforming $X_0$" has the same effect as "randomly transforming $R$" (recall $R$ is the perturbation to $A$).
+\item In Step 2, we use the results of Step 2 to to study $G$ (see \eqref{e:t:UG_pnull}) and $\frac{d}{dt} G(A(t))$ (see \eqref{e:t:unkqdwon:5}) under random transformation of $X_0$.
+The idea in \eqref{e:t:unkqdwon:5} is that "randomly transforming $X_0$" has the same effect as "randomly transforming $S$" (recall $S$ is the perturbation to $B$).

 \item In Step 3, we apply the result from Step 2 to the expression of $\frac{d}{dt} f(A(t))$ in \eqref{e:t:unkqdwon:4}.
-We verify that $\tilde{R}$ in \eqref{e:t:unkqdwon:1} is exactly the expected matrix after "randomly transforming $R$".
+We verify that $\tilde{R}$ in \eqref{e:t:unkqdwon:1} is exactly the expected matrix after "randomly transforming $S$".
 This concludes our proof. \end{itemize}